 Desmoid tumors rarely cause death.
 However, they can be painful and grow into nearby tissue, organs, and structures, reducing a person’s quality of life.
 Because desmoid tumors are so rare, it is hard to determine accurate survival rates, but 1 report found that 99% of patients were alive 5 years after their diagnosis.

 The survival rates for desmoid tumor vary based on several factors.
-These include the stage of tumor, a person’s age and general health, and how well the treatment plan works.
+These include the size of tumor, a person’s age and general health, and how well the treatment plan works.
 Other factors that can affect outcomes include where the tumor is located and how quickly the tumor grows.
 Intra-abdominal desmoid tumors are the most likely to cause potentially life-threatening complications, such as intestinal obstruction.
 Desmoid tumors in the head and neck region can also be life threatening.

 Desmoid tumors often recur, or come back, at or near the original tumor site after surgery.
 Reported recurrence rates after surgery vary widely, from approximately 20% to as high as 80%.
 Learn more in this guide's Follow-up care section.

 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.